-The company receives grants from various government departments by undertaking governmental projects and receives business relief grants as a result of COVID-19.
+The company receives grants from various government departments by undertaking governmental projects.

 In relation to governmental projects, if an agreement is enforceable and contains sufficiently specific performance obligation, recognition of the grant as revenue is either at point in time upon receipt or over time which is deferred until the performance obligation is satisfied.